GbPaul/FoodOrder-App/README.md

 # FoodOrder-App
-A food order App and a StoryBook for the all component that are reusable Welcome to FoodOrder-App project!
+A food order App and a StoryBook library for some of the component used in the App.
+The purpose is to demostrate functional component features Welcome to FoodOrder-App project!
 Below you will find a getting started again.
 Before we get to that lets take a quick look at how this repo look.